sarahmclo/colourway/README.md

 Our design ethos is rooted in the idea that less is more.
 We've embraced clean lines, minimalist layouts, and bold colour choices to create an interface that is both visually striking and easy to navigate.
 Every element has been carefully considered to ensure a seamless user experience, from the intuitive navigation menu to the vibrant colour palettes that adorn each page.

 ### Design Choices
 While our design may be simple, that doesn't mean it's lacking in impact.
 We've made bold choices in our use of colour and typography to create a website that stands out from the crowd.
 Vibrant hues and eye-catching fonts draw the user's attention and create a memorable visual identity for our brand.

+- **Reference Images**
 Strong lines, simple shapes with a nod to the Bauhaus movement are our inspiration as seen in the reference imagery below.

 ![ref-pic](docs/images/references/ref-images.webp)

 ### Colours
 Our colour palette is carefully selected to evoke the emotions and feelings associated with our brand.
 Vibrant yet harmonious colors create a visually appealing experience while maintaining readability and accessibility for all users.

+- **Colour Palette**
+The colour palette for this site was devised inkeeping with the Colourway logo and created in [Adobe Color](https://color.adobe.com/).

 ![Colour Palette](docs/images/logo/AdobeColor-color-theme_colourway.webp)

+- **Logo**
+The Colourway logo for this site was created in Adobe Illustrator/Photoshop and a starting point for the overall lookk of the website.

 ![Colour Logo](docs/images/logo/colourway-logo-rm.webp)

 ### Typography
 The typography choices on our website reflect our commitment to clarity and elegance.
 We've selected fonts that are easy to read yet stylish, enhancing the overall aesthetic and user experience.

+- **Fonts**
+The fonts for this site were carefully chosen and imported from [Google Fonts](https://fonts.google.com/).

 ![Inter](docs/images/fonts/inter.webp)
 ![Roboto](docs/images/fonts/roboto.webp)